Ward of Court

 Are Committee members paid?

-Committee members do not get paid for their work as they are in a position of trust and receiving payment from the Wards funds would be a conflict of interests.
+Committee members don’t receive payment for their work.
+They hold a position of trust.
+Receiving payment from the Ward’s funds would cause a conflict of interest.

 Property and Assets of the Ward